0xDBFB7/ceramic/documents/furnace_quick.md

 #### Tonsil 3: Cataphoresis

-A PVA-bound alumina solution can be thinned considerably, and various objects can be dipped to form hard coatings.
+A PVAc-bound alumina solution can be thinned considerably, and various objects can be dipped to form hard coatings.
 Attempts with graphite and aluminum have been successful; however, obtaining a uniform, tight-tolerance layer is somewhat difficult.

 If such a layer is required, a variant of electrophoresis can be used; see @Electrophoretic1997 and @influence2004 for details.
 This technique is apparently often used to insulate indirectly heated cathodes.